 High Blood Pressure

 Hypertension can also lead to exhaustion, dizziness, and feeling faint when you sit down.

 If you have other hypertension symptoms, including blurry vision, chest pains, headaches, and nosebleeds, make an appointment with a doctor.

-Is Sleeping on the Toilet Bad?
+Is Sleeping on The Toilet Bad?

-Risk of Falls and Injuries
+Falls And Injuries

 You can quickly lose your balance if you try to stand up on numb feet.
 Bathrooms are often small, so slipping and falling could increase the risk of hitting your head on a hard porcelain bath or sink.

 Deep Vein Thrombosis (DVT)

-How to Stop Falling Asleep on the Toilet
+How To Stop Falling Asleep on The Toilet

 Make the Toilet Uncomfortable

-This will be very uncomfortable and may force you to adjust your body weight, but that is the point.
-You’ll not relax and fall asleep if you find the position physically awkward.
+This will be uncomfortable and may force you to adjust your body weight, but that’s the point.
+You won’t relax and fall asleep if you find the position physically awkward.

-Occupy Your Mind
+Occupy The Mind

-Set an Alarm
+Set An Alarm

-Keep the Lights On
+Keep The Lights On